lily-brewis/digital-writing-folio/readings.md

  - Something I feel needs a few more readings, and some close readings too.
 Potential candidate for the case study week 4.

 #### The Cape

+- I enjoyed the contrast between the ultra-personal story of a one-time visit to Carpenter's grandmother, the sentimentality of not being taught to whistle as being synonymous with distance/disconnection with family, and the use of impersonal images, black and white diagrams, topographical maps.
+Carpenter makes them his own in a way.
+- The pace was slow, but reflective and introspective rather than plodding or dragging on
+- Interesting that the authorial notes are at the end, it makes the second reading more informed, yet a totally different experience to the first.
+Discovering, in such a lax manner, that the place is real, but the characters, the relationships, the story, are all fiction, is something of a betrayal, but reminds me in the best way possible, just how much power the author is able to exercise over the reader if they wish to.